 The implant is a small rod that is inserted under the skin in the upper arm.
 It reduces the risk of pregnancy for three years, and usually can not be seen once it is implanted.
-The implant releases hormones the keep the ovaries from releasing an egg.
+The implant releases hormones that keep the ovaries from releasing an egg.
 It also thickens the cervical mucus, which helps block sperm from getting to the egg, and thins the lining of the uterus, which may prevent implantation.

-Effective, long lasting, and reversible.
+Effective, long-lasting, and reversible.

 The implant is among the most effective methods.

 Irregular uterine bleeding, pain or bruising at the insertion site are the most common side effects of the implant.